 The internal oscillator uses the external quartz crystal as the basis of its frequency reference.
-The output of the reference oscillator is divided by 8 before being sent to the phase detector.
-With a 16MHz crystal, this provides a reference frequency of 2MHz.
-Although this data sheet illustrates functionality only for a 16MHz crystal, any crystal in the 10-20MHz range can be used.
+The output of the reference oscillator is sent directly to the phase detector.
+With a 16.66MHz crystal, this provides a reference frequency of 16.66MHz.
+Although this data sheet illustrates functionality only for a 16MHz and 16.66MHz crystal, any crystal in the 10-20MHz range can be used.
+In addition to the crystal, an LVCMOS input can also be used as the PLL reference.
+The reference is selected via the XTAL_SEL input pin.

 The VCO within the PLL operates over a range of 400 to 800MHz.
 Its output is scaled by a divider that is configured by either the serial or parallel interfaces.
-The output of this loop divider is applied to the phase detector.
+The output of this loop divider is also applied to the phase detector.